 “For us, politics is radical education, protection of ethics and creative self-realization in order for society to manage its affairs.
 It means the good life and action to live well.
 While politics in the State is the art of deception and manipulation and means to an end.”

-For Hannah Arendt, a philosopher and political theorist, politics is conceived as free action that is oriented towards the common world and the public sphere of life.
+For Hannah Arendt, a and , politics is conceived as free action that is oriented towards the common world and the public sphere of life.
 Drawing on Aristotle’s definition of politics as ” the work of man”, Arendt sees that “work” is not a means to an end but rather an end by itself.
 In other words, politics is what happens during action.
 It is actuality.
 As she put it in her book The Human Condition:

 “… the ‘work of man’ is no end because the means to achieve it—the virtues, or aretai—are not qualities which may or may not be actualized, but are themselves ‘actualities’.” (pp. 207)